BlackOpsOne/BO1-Microsoft-Changes/README.md

 - The spawn teleporter pad is extremely shiny.

 ![shot0001](https://github.com/user-attachments/assets/335d16f2-c7d6-4626-9e05-502d67319ff7)

-- None of the fastfiles can be extracted with any existing tools.

 ### Ascension
 - The skybox has been completely replaced, screenshot taken on Steam with the extracted skybox texture.